The keeping and movement of pigs

 - Holdings and herd marks

 There is a continuing need for pig holdings to be registered with DEFRA.
 If you have not received the industry produced guidance then it may be because you are not registered.
 You must also notify DEFRA if there are any changes, i.e. you change address or you cease keeping pigs.
-To register or to notify any changes phone Animal Health & Veterinary Laboratories Agency (AHVLA) on (01737) 242242.
+To register or to notify any changes phone Animal and Plant Health Agency (APHA) on 03000 200 301.
 Registration and changes must be notified within one month.

-When you register DEFRA (AHVLA) will also issue you with a unique pig herdmark.
+When you register DEFRA (APHA) will also issue you with a unique pig herdmark.
 If this has not already been obtained then you should contact the office immediately.